kul-fgfpgwas/rep-cookbook/README.md

      - Fit a linear model in R, or your favorite programing language, setting the abundance values as the response and the following variables as explanatory variables.
        - Top 10 PCs
        - Sex, age
-       - Study specific batch variables, such as plate, processing date, etc..
+       - Study specific batch variables (exttype, extractyear, aliquotyear, aliquotby, plate)
      - Extract the residuals of the fitted model
      - Take care to return NAs for those samples that were already NAs.
 This is done to maintain order and structure in the data file for the association analysis.